Vulnerable Bursary for students aged 16-18

 What can the Vulnerable Bursary help with?

-The Guaranteed Bursary can be used to purchase essential kit, equipment, uniform, trips, books and food.
+The Vulnerable Bursary can be used to purchase essential kit, equipment, uniform, trips, books and food.
 Where possible the College will purchase these materials on the student’s behalf.

 To be eligible for help with travel costs the student must be using public transport to travel to College.